-It isn’t without reason that this parody exists; oftentimes, new managerial practices can have trade-offs that are detrimental to certain aspects of employee well-being, whether it be psychological, physical, or social well-being.
+It isn’t without reason that this parody exists.
+Oftentimes, new managerial practices can have trade-offs that are detrimental to certain aspects of employee well-being, whether it be psychological, physical, or social well-being.
 Rather than argue one set of priorities is more important than another, it’s more important to recognize that happiness, health, and human relationships are related, and their optimization leads to better overall outcomes for company success.

-Overwhelmingly, recent research points to the positive impact of improving employee well-being for both health and long-term company sustainability.
+Overwhelmingly, recent research points to the positive impacts of improving employee well-being for both health and long-term company sustainability.
 In one study published in the Academy of Management, researchers point out how an emphasis on improved well-being can lessen stress, which in turn has positive effects on physical health such as lowering the risk of cardiovascular disease and high blood pressure.
 There is even evidence that says this lowered stress can decrease the presence of immunological diseases as well as decrease the number of emergency room visits per employee.

 In addition to physical health, the study found a link between psychological well-being, or mental health, and an office focus on employee happiness.
 When organizations fail to provide an environment where employees can be happy, it’s not just job satisfaction that suffers, it’s performance and retention as well.
 Though it’s difficult to know what actually happens behind closed doors, articles like those in The Atlantic and the NY Times cite Amazon as the “offender du jour” with example after example of an environment so stressful, with benchmarks set so high, that the company is becoming veritably synonymous in the press with emotional misery and consequently, turnover.

-The difference between Zappos and Drop Box’s approaches is that they spend money, time and effort on managerial practices that intentionally foster positive interactions between coworkers which in turn leads to social well-being and both psychological and physical health.
+The difference between Zappos and Drop Box’s approaches is how they spend money, time, and effort on managerial practices that intentionally foster positive interactions between coworkers, which in turn leads to social well-being and both psychological and physical health.
 Mark Heid, in his recent Time Magazine article, asserts that close friends are as, if not more important for our health than choosing to exercise daily or even refrain from tobacco.